 Historic monuments bear witness to cultural history and have a significant impact on the way cities are perceived.
 They are of strong identity-creating and social relevance.
 Measures with buildings worth listing must be performed in a manner that complies with the needs of such buildings and thus constitute an important aspect of sustainable construction.
-This must also be considered in sustainability assessments.
-The Assessment System for Sustainable Building (BNB) comprehensively addresses the issue of listed buildings through a host of building-specific criteria which provide dedicated rules and benchmarks when it comes to handling listed buildings.
+Within the framework of the BNB application, alternative procedures and special rules are therefore used in the relevant, stock-specific criteria in the assessment of existing listed buildings.